 SADE: An ignoble end to suffering is no great victory, my friend.
 A drugged person may not suffer or feel much of anything, because such a person is only half alive.
 Likewise, your Eightfold Path ends suffering by killing the spirit.

 BUDDHA: Again, samsara, the dream-like illusion of passing from one disappointed craving to the next holds hostage the sleepwalkers who languish outside that pot of yours.
 I teach objective mindfulness, the awakening from ignorance, greed, and hatred, and from pain, frustration, and the pervasive unease, by realizing that we’re the causes of our problems: our delusion that things are substantial and unchanging gives rise to the unrealistic expectations that frustrate us.
-Rather than “kill the spirit,” as you say, I ask that you introspect to confirm there’s no such spirit, but only a series of mental and physiological states.
+Rather than urging you to “kill the spirit,” as you say, I ask that you introspect to confirm there’s no such spirit, but only a series of mental and physiological states.
 Nor is there any independent substance in anything your senses encounter.
 The sleepwalker expects the world to match his confused dreams, whereas the awakened one lets things become as they will.

 SADE: Just let things come and go as may be, you say.
 A fine principle!
-Why resist the rapist or the murderer, then, when his cold dagger against your neck would represent merely the appointed moment of your demise? — and the demise of nothing at that, but only a spillage in the void of swirling flotsam, the adapted convergence of cells and organs comprising a way station to nowhere we call “the self.”
+Why resist the rapist or the murderer, then, when his cold dagger against your neck would represent merely the appointed moment of your demise? — and the demise of nothing at that, but only a spillage in the void of swirling flotsam, the adapted convergence of cells and organs comprising a waystation to nowhere we call “the self.”
 Why dwell in the halfway house of inner peace by virtual lobotomy, when you could bend your knee, sacrifice your life for the pleasure of the predatory libertine, and have the final peace of death?

 BUDDHA: Are you still fixated on that lurid scenario?
 There’s no peace in death for those who slumber in ignorance, but only infinite rebirths.
 The tranquility arising from the right ways of thinking and acting isn’t a metaphysical standpoint but a felt state of estrangement.

 BUDDHA: Impudence?
 But you’re the one who talks of “nobility” and of “natural superiority” even as you deem yourself and your victims to be equal in their animality.
-Whence the superiority of one deluded creature over another in your monstrous universe?
+Whence the superiority of one deluded creature over another in your grotesque universe?

 SADE: How do you not see that I could pose the very same question to you, my dear Buddha?
 “Right thinking and feeling and acting,” you say, and an “Eightfold Path to nirvana” — but why is nirvana better than reincarnation?
 Why tranquility rather than pain, disappointment, and malaise?
 And most importantly, why compassion rather than precious sadism?
 My answer to your question is clear: there’s no escape from monstrous nature except in death, whereupon there’s no preposterous reincarnation of the very immaterial essence the existence of which even you deny.
-Rather than escape I advise those who would be enlightened to surrender to natural impulses to spite the timorous peasants, with their fantasies of elevated, “civilized” conduct.
-The predator is superior to its prey, because the one chases down and devours the other.
+Rather than escaping I advise those who would be enlightened to surrender to natural impulses to spite the timorous peasants, with their fantasies of elevated, “civilized” conduct.
+The predator is superior to its prey because the one chases down and devours the other.
 The aristocrat is superior to the herd of toiling, gullible dullards, because the former exploit the latter for their amusement.
 Such is nature’s monstrosity that works its way into all our affairs.
 The difference is only between a clean mirror and a grimy one: sadism, the strong man’s exploitation of the weak, reflects the world as it is; Buddhist compassion and flight into quietude are premised on denials of natural reality.
 There you have my answer.
 Pray tell how you answer the comparable question.

 BUDDHA: Compassion for all creatures is the effect of being liberated from delusions.
 Reincarnation leads to dukkha whereas the Noble Eightfold Path leads to nirvana.
 The rightness of one over the other is a matter of optimality.
 Ignorance is disjointedness, a misunderstanding of the impermanence of natural states.
 Cravings and hatreds and frustrations are symptoms of that illness and I merely offer a cure.

 SADE: Optimality?
 Do you mean to appeal to what biologists would call the concept of functionality, of adaptation to an environment?
 And who is better adapted to nature, the Buddhist monk who’s reduced to begging for food and to observing others living fuller lives or the aristocratic predator whose domination liberates him to indulge his every whim?
-If the rightness of your Eightfold Path is only the workability or utility of those techniques, being so many means that efficiently achieve the goal of ending suffering in all its forms, you should just as well praise the “rightness” of the eagle’s talons that make mincemeat out of rabbits, or of the lion’s fangs that break the neck of its prey.
+If the rightness of your Eightfold Path is only the workability or utility of those techniques, being so many means that efficiently achieve the goal of ending suffering in all its forms, you should just as well praise the “rightness” of the eagle’s talons that make mincemeat out of rabbits, or of the lion’s jaws that break the neck of its prey.
 If the rightness of Buddhism is only its instrumentality, you haven’t answered the question I posed.
 I could just as easily expound on the superiority of certain techniques for the purpose of maximizing pleasure through murder, sex, and mayhem.
 Rouse yourself, for I fear you still slumber, Awakened One.
 Why choose your path rather than mine?
 Given your naturalistic assumptions, why seek to end suffering and be compassionate rather than revel in pleasure and pain as the animals we are?

-BUDDHA: How easy it must be for the spoiled aristocrat to pretend he’s just an animal that can’t help himself from submitting to every base temptation he meets.
+BUDDHA: How easy it must be for the spoiled aristocrat to pretend he’s just an animal that can’t prevent himself from submitting to every base temptation he meets.
 Those “peasants” to whom you condescend have the potential to awaken to reality and to free themselves.
 We all do, but parasites and predators like you snuff out those lights, adding only to the darkness and confusion of samsara.

 SADE: You think me spoiled?
 I spent years writing from prison because hypocrites would rather pretend they’re godly and innocent than allow my voice of subversive reason to be heard.
 And what is this “reality” you presume I’m blind to?
 Reason informs me that the real world is a godless arena of meaningless causality.
-You appeal now to fairness, equality and freedom like a liberal, yet I thought you’d acquired a vision of the insubstantiality and interdependence of all events that arise before the senses.
-Such a world is absurd, because nothing that happens has an ultimate reason why it’s so.
+You appeal now to fairness, equality, and freedom like a liberal, yet I thought you’d acquired a vision of the insubstantiality and interdependence of all events that arise before the senses.
+Such a world is absurd because nothing that happens has an ultimate reason why it’s so.
 The whole interconnected monstrosity of nature simply is what it is, and that includes the stars, the void, and the myriad creatures that evolve and rape and eat each other on this forsaken planet.
 A moment ago, you said the enlightened attitude is to accept that things come and go as they will.
-But did you know than certain acolytes of mine who call themselves Satanists say, “Do what thou wilt shall be the whole of the Law”?
+But did you know that certain acolytes of mine who call themselves Satanists say, “Do what thou wilt shall be the whole of the Law”?
 Why not, then, let the predator and the prey be as they are?
 Why direct them instead to Buddhism?

 BUDDHA: You don’t see nature as it really is, but project onto it your petty lusts and grudges.
 Like a spoiled child who inherited his wealth, you longed to be a tyrant, a libertine who demands his every passing whim be satiated.
 I was never interested in speculations because they distract from the immediate, universal problem of suffering in all its forms.
-The universe for you is monstrous, because you’re an overindulged aristocrat who was trained to be a monster.
+The universe for you seems cruel because you’re an overindulged aristocrat who was trained to dominate.
 But the universe changes; that’s what the senses tell those who pay attention.
 Biologists say that animals evolved for hundreds of millions of years, and most of those creatures had little opportunity to avoid pain, fear, and disappointment.
 Then the world threw up a species that has that anomalous potential, to be at one with all things, to let go of fears and resentments arising from confusion, and to reflect the majesty of all that arises, in a state of bliss.
-You condemn or mock the world for its absurdity, because your monstrous impulses drive you to search for a weakness so you might overcome the world and save yourself.
+You condemn or mock the world for its absurdity because your monstrous impulses drive you to search for a weakness so you might overcome the world and save yourself.
 There’s no understanding of the universe; there is no universal whole, nor is there any intrepid self to dominate nature with his machinations.
 There’s only a flow of events.
 Go with the flow rather than dream you can stand apart from the river or become obsessed with a single ripple so that you build a castle around that ripple to protect it for eternity.